viboverse/functional-programming-jamk/materials/21-doctests.md

 &nbsp;
 ### **Doctests**

 Elixir makes documentation a first-class citizen in the language.
-We have explored this concept many times throughout this guide, be it via mix help or by typing h Enum or another module in an IEx console.
+We have explored this concept many times throughout this guide, be it via **mix help** or by typing h Enum or another module in an IEx console.

 In this section, we will implement the parsing functionality, document it and make sure our documentation is up to date with doctests.
 This helps us provide documentation with accurate code samples.

-Let's create our command parser at lib/valuestorage_server/command.ex and start with the doctest:
+Let's create our command parser at lib/value_storage_server/command.ex and start with the doctest:

     defmodule ValueStorageServer.Command do
         @doc ~S"""